belovanna/belovanna.github.io/_pages/about.md

   image: assets/images/banner.jpg
 ---

-Hi!
+ <p align="justify"> Hi!
 My background (and PhD) is in Economics and in particular Macroeconomic Modeling.
 But working as an Analyst for a Business Intelligence company, I became very excited about firm-level data as well.
 I have quite a bit of experience in data analysis and forecasting, revenue management, e-commerce systems, and developing analytics for BI software for Italian ski resorts.
 I like working in R (big fan of Tidyverse) and learning new techy things.
 My most recent discovery is Jekyll, which is responsible for this website being up and running.
-You can find out more information using my personal assistant, Albert the bot.
+You can find out more information using my personal assistant, Albert the bot.</p>

 <iframe
     width="400"